-From June, it will become illegal for landlords to charge fees – such as for referencing and credit checks – to tenants.
+Since June 1 it has become illegal for landlords to charge fees – such as for referencing and credit checks – to tenants.
 Know where you stand or risk facing a hefty fine.

 Landlords have seen a raft of changes introduced in the last few years, from government legislation to mortgage affordability and diminishing tax reliefs.

-You can catch up with what it all means at our guide to buy-to-let.
+You can catch up with what it all means with our guide to buy-to-let.

 But June 1, 2019 marks another major change for landlords.
 It's when the Tenant Fees Bill – which has been going through the House of Lords – becomes law and it will mark the start of an era in which it will be illegal for landlords (and letting agents) to charge fees to tenants.